spec-first/connexion/docs/request.rst

 .. note:: In the OpenAPI 3.x.x spec, the requestBody does not have a name.
           By default it will be passed in as 'body'.
-You can optionally provide the x-body-name parameter in your operation (or non-OAS compliant legacy position within the requestBody schema) to override the name of the parameter that will be passed to your handler function.
+You can optionally provide the x-body-name parameter in your operation (or legacy position within the requestBody schema) to override the name of the parameter that will be passed to your handler function.